neneyhsw/programming/README.md

 ## Topic 1
 This topic is to compare the executive time of different sorted array.

+There are three array by different sorting.
+### In sorting.c
-first array is sort by ascending, second is by descending, third is by random.
+caseA is ascending, caseB is descending, and caseC is random.